Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Conclusion

 This paper presented a qualitative analysis of the perceptions on recommender systems by European citizens, civil society groups, public authorities, businesses, and others.
 The dataset examined was based on the answers submitted to the DSA's open consultation in 2020.
 The following eight points summarize the qualitative results obtained:

 \begin{itemize}

 \itemsep 5pt

-\item{Recommender systems are widely perceived by Europeans as black boxes.
+\item{Recommender systems are widely perceived by Europeans and European stakeholders as black boxes.
 This perception is accompanied with negative opinions toward the systems and algorithms in general.
 The distinct adjectives used to describe the recommendations are revealing; according to numerous respondents, these are manipulative, deceptive, misleading, offensive, harmful, and so forth.
-Many people do not want to be recommended.}
+Many people do not want to be recommended.
+Because some of the answers resemble also the common folk theories about recommendations on social media~\citep{Eslami16}, more transparent user interface design might counter at least some of the negative perceptions held by Europeans, whether citizens or stakeholders.}

 \item{There is a consensus among the respondents that sufficient information is lacking about recommender systems.
 The existing information provided by some platforms is seen as vague and overly broad.
 Access to recommendation and advertising profiles is not provided.
 These opinions are shared by citizens, civil society groups, and researchers alike.
 Transparency is lacking.}